Tell Rifaat: Syrian Civil War

-On 15 February 2016, the town was captured by the Syrian Democratic Forces, led by the Army of Revolutionaries.
-Russian airstrikes, which preceded the SDF assault, forced the majority of the population to escape.
+On 15 February 2016, the town was captured by the Kurdish YPG and the Syrian Democratic Forces, led by the Army of Revolutionaries.
+Russian airstrikes, which preceded the SDF assault, forced the majority of the population to escape towards rebel-controlled territories or across the border north into Turkey.
 Since the SDF capture of Tell Rifaat, the town became the headquarters of the Army of Revolutionaries.
-After the Turkish Armed Forces and allied groups captured Afrin during Operation Olive Branch, displaced residents of Tel Rifaat rallied in Azaz to demand the expulsion of the SDF from the town.
+After the Turkish Army and allied rebel groups captured Afrin during Operation Olive Branch, displaced residents of Tel Rifaat rallied in Azaz to demand the expulsion of the SDF from the town.
 At the end of March 2018, the Syrian Republican Guard and the Russian Armed Forces entered the town.

-On December 2, 2019 a Russian air raid allegedly killed 8 children, all under 15 years old, on their walk to school.
+On 2 December 2019 a Turkish artillery attack killed eight children, all under 15 years old, on their walk to school.

+On 1 December 2024, the Turkish-backed Syrian National Army took control of Tell Rifaat and its surrounding villages in Operation Dawn of Freedom.

+In February 2025, according to some sources, residents returning to Tel Rifaat, Syria, after displacement since 2016, confronted extensive devastation.
+The town, previously controlled by Kurdish forces and later seized by Turkish-backed rebels, is now characterized by widespread ruins and a complex network of underground military tunnels.
+These tunnels, constructed beneath homes and public buildings, have compromised structural integrity, complicating reconstruction efforts.
+Returning families find their homes stripped of essentials like wiring and plumbing.
+A concrete wall, once a military barrier, now obstructs access to farmland.
+Despite poor infrastructure, the resilient residents of Tel Rifaat are diligently clearing debris and striving to rebuild their lives.